-The notice of application will also be displayed at Church Square House, Pittwood House, and the local link office nearest the premises/club between 9.30am and 4.30pm Monday to Friday.
+The notice of application will also be displayed at Church Square House, Civic Centre, and the Local Link office nearest the premises or club between 9.30am and 4.30pm Monday to Friday.
 The notice will also be advertised on the council's website.

 A hearing must be heard by the Licensing Sub-Committee.
 The sub-committee have several options available to them, which are: